+Just how cold do dogs get in the fall and winter months?
 Many people believe that dogs are naturally protected from the elements.
 While certain breeds are biologically equipped for winter conditions - Alaskan Malamutes, Siberian Huskies, and Bernese Mountain Dogs to name a few - most dogs are just as sensitive to the cold as we are.

+As a rule of thumb, if it is too cold for you to be outside, then it is too cold for your pup.
 Hairless or short-coated dogs with no undercoat, toy breeds, dogs with low body fat, and dogs with short legs are most vulnerable and can easily get hypothermia if left outside in freezing temperatures.

 Puppies, older dogs, and those with ailing health should also be bundled up in the winter months.
 The cold can exacerbate existing medical conditions including arthritis.
 Lastly, dogs that were raised in warm climates - even mountain dogs and huskies - may not do well in extreme cold.